slviajero/tinybasic/MANUAL.md

 ### Arrays

-Arrays are autodimensioned to length 10.
+Arrays are auto-dimensioned to length 10.
 They start with index 1.
 If a different array length is needed the DIM command can be used.
 Example:

 DIM A(100)